 Our industry is characterized by rapidly advancing technologies, intense competition and a strong emphasis on proprietary products.
 We will face competition and potential competition from a number of sources, including pharmaceutical and biotechnology companies, specialty pharmaceutical companies, generic drug companies, drug delivery companies and academic and research institutions.
-Our competitors may develop or market drugs that are more effective, more convenient, more widely used and less costly or have a better safety profile than our products and these competitors may also be more successful than us in manufacturing and marketing their products.
+Our competitors may develop or market drugs that are more effective, more convenient, more widely used and less costly or have a better safety profile than our products and these competitors may also have significantly more resources than us and be more successful than us in manufacturing and marketing their products.

 If approved, KP415 and KP484 will compete against currently marketed, branded and generic methylphenidate products for the treatment of ADHD.
-Some of these currently marketed products include Janssen's CONCERTA, Novartis AG's RITALIN, Tris' QUILLIVANT, QUILLIVANT XR and QUILLICHEW Novartis' FOCALIN and FOCALIN XR, UCB S.A.'s METADATE CD, Noven Pharmaceuticals' DAYTRANA, Neos Therapeutics' CONTEMPLA XR-ODT and Adlon Therapeutics' ADHANSIA XR, in addition to multiple other branded and generic methylphenidate products marketed by companies including Allergan plc and Mallinckrodt plc.
+Some of these currently marketed products include Janssen's CONCERTA, Tris Pharma's QUILLIVANT XR and QUILLICHEW ER, Novartis' RITALIN, FOCALIN and FOCALIN XR, UCB's METADATE CD, Noven's DAYTRANA, Neos Therapeutics' CONTEMPLA XR-ODT and Adlon Therapeutics' ADHANSIA XR, in addition to multiple other branded and generic methylphenidate products.
 In addition, if approved, KP415 and KP484 will face potential competition from any other methylphenidate products for the treatment of ADHD that are currently in or which may enter into clinical development.